-In the event of an international or non-international armed conflict, States party to the 1954 Convention and its Second Protocol are required to:
+States Parties to the 1954 Convention and its Second Protocol in the event of an international or non-international armed conflict are required:

-- establish as criminal offences under their domestic law serious violations of the Protocol, intentionally committed, in the form of attacks against property under enhanced protection, or the extensive destruction or appropriation of property (Art.
-15(2) of the Protocol) - bring to trial or extradite nationals of a State Party (Art.
-16(2)(b)) who have allegedly committed the
+- to establish as criminal offences under their domestic law serious violations of the Protocol. intentionally committed, in the form of attacks against property under protection, or enhanced the destruction extensive or appropriation of property, as specified in Article 15, paragraph 2 of the Protocol (Art.
+15, para.
+2);

+- to bring to trial or extradite nationals of a State Party (Art.
+16, para.
+2, b) who have allegedly committed the violations referred to in Article 15, paragraph 1 of the Protocol (Art.
+17).

-- violations referred to in Art.
-15(1) of the Protocol (Art.
-17) - adopt such legislative, administrative or disciplinary measures as may be necessary to suppress other prohibited conduct, in particular that defined in Art.
-21 of the Protocol - prohibit and prevent, in occupied territory, the conduct defined in Art.
-9(1) of the Protocol.
+- to adopt such legislative, administrative or disciplinary measures as may be necessary to suppress other prohibited conduct, in particular that defined in Article 21 of the Protocol;

+- to prohibit and prevent, in occupied territory, the conduct defined in Article 9, paragraph 1 of the Protocol.

-When adopting legislation criminalizing the violations referred to in Art.
-15(1) of the Protocol, States must establish the jurisdiction of their courts as follows:
+When adopting legislation criminalizing the violations referred to in Article 15, paragraph 1 of the Protocol, States must establish the jurisdiction of their courts as follows: - for the violations defined in Article 15, paragraph 1 (d) and (e), on the basis of territoriality and nationality;

-- for the violations defined in Art.
-15(1)(d) and (e), on the basis of territoriality and nationality - for the violations defined in Art.
-15(1)(a), (b) and (c), also on the basis of the mere presence of the alleged offender in the territory of the State in question (Art.
-16(1)).
+- for the violations defined in Article 15, paragraph 1 (a), (b) and (c), also on the basis of the mere presence of the alleged offender in the territory of the State in question (Art.
+16, para.
+1).

-3. The Convention on the Prohibition of Biological Weapons of 1972
+3. The Convention on biological weapons of 1972

-States Parties are obliged to take any necessary measures to prohibit and prevent, in their territory, or in any other place under their control or jurisdiction, the development, production, stockpiling, acquisition or retention of agents, toxins or biological weapons, or the equipment for and means of delivering them (Art.
+States Parties are obliged to take any measures needed to prohibit and prevent, in their territory, or in any other place under their control or jurisdiction, the development, production, stockpiling, acquisition or retention of agents, toxins or the biological weapons, or equipment for and means of delivering them (Art.
 IV).
-This prohibition applies in all circumstances (Art.
+This ban applies in all circumstances (Art.
 I).
-States Parties are further required to consult one another and to cooperate in the application of the Convention.
+They are further required to consult one another and to cooperate in the application of the Convention.

-4. The Convention on the Prohibition of Environmental Modification Techniques of 1976
+4. The Convention on environmental modification techniques of 1976

 States Parties are obliged to take any measures they consider necessary to prohibit and prevent any activity in violation of the Convention anywhere under their jurisdiction or control (Art.
-4), i.e. any military or other hostile environmental use of modification techniques having widespread, long-lasting or severe effects as the means of causing destruction, damage or injury to any other State party (Art.
+4), that is to say any military or other hostile use of environmental modification techniques having widespread, longlasting or severe effects, as the means of causing destruction, damage or injury to any other State party (Art.
 1).
 They are further required to consult one another and to cooperate in the application of the Convention.

-5. Protocol on Prohibition or Restrictions on the Use of Mines, Booby-Traps and Other Devices as amended on

-3 May 1996 (Protocol II to the Convention prohibiting Certain Conventional Weapons of 1980)
+5. Protocol on Prohibition or Restrictions on the Use of Mines, Booby-Traps and Other Devices as amended on 3 May 1996 (Protocol II to the Convention prohibiting Certain Conventional Weapons of 1980)

 States Parties must take all appropriate steps, including legislative measures, to prevent and suppress violations of the Protocol by persons, or in territory, under their jurisdiction or control (Art.
-14(1)).
+14, para.
+1).
 Such measures imply establishing penal sanctions for perpetrators.

 States Parties have the further obligation to impose penal sanctions against persons who, in connection with an armed conflict and contrary to the provisions of the Protocol, wilfully kill or cause serious injury to civilians (Art.
-14(2)).
+14, para.
+2).
 This obligation applies in respect of persons or territory under the jurisdiction or control of the State in question, regardless of whether the violation has been committed in an armed conflict of international character or not (Art.
-1(2)).
+1, para.
+2).